How to Season Carbon Steel for Grills, Burger Smashers and Griddles

 Initial Seasoning Instructions

-Heat for 30–60 minutes until the seasoning polymerizes (bakes on)
+Heat & Bake: Preheat oven to 350-450°F, and bake for 30-60 minutes until the oil polymerizes (bakes on).

 Maintenance (After Each Use)